RoyalIcing/RoyalIcing/2023/introducing-collected-press.md

 ## Dynamic footer

-One of these functions is one that uses Cloudflare’s `HTMLRewriter` to add link to the source repo’s SHA that was loaded.
+One of these functions uses Cloudflare’s [`HTMLRewriter`](https://developers.cloudflare.com/workers/runtime-apis/html-rewriter/) to add link to the source repo’s SHA that was loaded.

 ```js
 function addSHAToResponse(res, sha) {